 You can eat well in Pardubice.
 We had excellent meals at Na Staré Rybárně (Czech cuisine) and at the Hotel 100 (Italian).
-Finally, look out for the delicious gingerbread that is a speciality of the region.
+And look out for the delicious gingerbread that is a speciality of the region.
 This is often decorated with a horse’s head, a combination of two local traditions.

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.